STEP ONE: The Affidavit

 Please remember that it's YOUR affidavit, you can add anything you want (bible scripture, statutes, etc.) There is no set way to write YOUR affidavit.
 The only thing we suggest is that you try to keep it to one page.

-To help write your affidavit quickly, we have an Affidavit Package Builder that has all the appropriate content.
+To help write your affidavit quickly, we have an Affidavit Document Builder that has all the appropriate content.
 You can easily get yours completed and then modify it with whatever information you want in it.
 The form only requires a mailing date, your name, and an email address.
 We will email it to you with a link for editing the PDF.

-Complete this form to build your affidavit package.
+Complete this form to build your affidavit documents.
 Your entries are not stored on our servers, so if you make a mistake, you will have to start the form all over.
 Please review our Privacy Policy.

 Affidavit for minor's

-- Signing the affidavit for your minor children:
+• Signing the affidavit for your minor children:

-- Each of your minor children will need their own affidavit, completed and signed by a parent, with the relationship stated next to the parent’s printed name.
-Just use For: and the child’s name.
-By: the parent’s name and relationship.
-It is critical to include the mother’s and/or father’s names.
+• Each of your minor children will need their own affidavit, completed and signed by a parent, with the relationship stated next to the parent's printed name.
+Just use For: and the child's name.
+By: the parent's name and relationship.
+It is critical to include the mother's and/or father's names.

-Complete this form to build an affidavit package for your minor children; you will need one for each child.
+Complete this form to build an affidavit for your minor children; you will need one for each child.
 Please review our Privacy Policy.

 If you prefer to write your children's affidavits offline, we've made samples available for you to follow.
 These samples will help you with the content and layout of your child's affidavit.
 Just download and use as a guide.